The Class of 1941 Endowed Scholarship Fund

 Established by Gregory J. and Susan Maier, parents of Timothy '92 and Christopher '96, this scholarship provides tuition assistance to deserving Eye Street students who show an aptitude in science and engineering.
 Tim and Chris are founding partners of Maier & Maier, PLLC, an intellectual property law firm, and have invested into the family's fund through Gonzaga's Bicentennial Campaign.
-Tim's son, Matthew, is Class of 2023.
+Tim's son, Matthew, is a member of the class of 2023.

 The Thomas Matan, Jr. Endowed Scholarship Fund

-The fund was established by Mr. and Mrs. Thomas W. Matan in memory of their eldest son.
-This is endowed scholarship provides tuition assistance for a deserving student at Gonzaga.
+The fund was established by Mr. and Mrs. Thomas W. Matan ’57 in memory of their eldest son.
+This endowed scholarship provides tuition assistance for a deserving student at Gonzaga.

 The Patrick T. McCarthy '94 Endowed Scholarship Fund